Skip to main content Skip to footer

 1. What skills can I gain from a master's in counselling and psychotherapy?

 An MSc in Counselling and Psychotherapy is an advanced degree.
-It will equip you to develop the required skills and gain the knowledge required to become a qualified British Association for Counselling and Psychotherapy (BACP) registered counsellor or psychotherapist.
 You will develop creative and therapeutic process skills, clinical knowledge and practical tools essential for professional practice.
 The course will also help you enhance your expressive personal development, deepen self-awareness, and practice reflective care, which are essential in client-facing roles.

 The choice between becoming a counsellor or psychotherapist depends on the career pathway you want to pursue and your long-term goals.
 Psychotherapists typically engage in deep, long-term therapy and often require more advanced training.
 A master’s in counselling and psychotherapy, like the MSc at GBS, can help you explore both professions.
 Whether you pursue talking therapy courses or in-depth psychotherapy, both careers are respected, in demand and impactful in the UK healthcare sector.